Since 2007, I’ve owned every iPhone except the 3G — six in all. The iPhone 6 would’ve been seven. Instead it’s the first one I’m returning.

 Then restart Messages and send messages in blissful silence.

-The above command will likely have to be repeated after OS updates, at least until someone at Apple becomes sufficiently annoyed and restores the ability to turn off the “whoop”.
+The above command may have to be repeated after OS updates, at least until someone at Apple becomes sufficiently annoyed and restores the ability to turn off the “whoop”.

 You can similarly change or disable the sound effects for other actions — all of which used to be configurable from the preferences (and could even be customized for specific people from the buddy list) — by replacing or renaming the other .aiff files in that directory: